 In recalling the ancient inscription Hujus Nympha Loci, Pope would have known that the lines were popularised by the Renaissance cult of the nymph celebrated by humanist circles at the court of Pope Leo X following the tradition revived in 15th-century Neoplatonic academies.51 The Renaissance humanist cult's aim of regenerating classical culture, and their identification with the nymph as the deity of spiritual creativity and natural fecundity, were shared by Pope himself.
-Pope had earlier praised Leo X, a patron to the humanist scholars and artists, for his reviving of Rome, and told how his own imagination 'brings the vanish'd piles to view, | And builds imaginary Rome a-new'.53 Pope had expressly hoped that Queen Anne's reign would be a golden age like Leo's, but he was disillusioned following her death.
+Pope had earlier praised Leo X, a patron to the humanist scholars and artists, for his reviving of Rome,52 and told how his own imagination 'brings the vanish'd piles to view, | And builds imaginary Rome a-new'.53 Pope had expressly hoped that Queen Anne's reign would be a golden age like Leo's, but he was disillusioned following her death.
 With the ascent of George I in 1714, Pope and his family endured considerable suffering for their Catholic faith - the loss of his childhood home in Windsor Forest and the ill fate of family friends and acquaintances were paramount.
 In ways resonating with the nymph Lodona-Arethusa's fate, Pope found expressions of the personal and political tragedy in images of earthly catastrophe.
 When first moving to Twickenham, he marvelled at the scene of the flooding Thames and described his house as being surrounded by water as Noah's ark.54 The shells, flints and iron ores with which he decorated the garden entrance of the grotto may be read as reminders of the Deluge and inundations, a theme that featured in contemporary geological writings.
-One of these, John Woodward's AnEssay toward a Natural History of the Earth (1695), 55 proposed that all the rocks of the earth were dissolved by the Deluge.
-This was refuted by Pope's Scriblerian friend John Arbuthnot, and the unfortunate Dr Woodward found himself satirised in the play Three Hours after Marriage (1717), written by Pope, Arbuthnot and John Gay.
-The operation of the subterranean water in Pope's vision, thus, was not a simple exemplar of catastrophic damage - but rather, as in Kircher's geocosm, the chthonic waterways and springs nourished the earth and made it fertile.
+One of these, John Woodward's An Essay toward a Natural History of the Earth (1695),55 proposed that all the rocks of the earth were dissolved by the Deluge.
+This was refuted by Pope's Scriblerian friend John Arbuthnot,56 and the unfortunate Dr Woodward found himself satirised in the play Three Hours after Marriage (1717), written by Pope, Arbuthnot and John Gay.
+The operation of the subterranean water in Pope's vision, thus, was not a simple exemplar of catastrophic damage - but rather, as in Kircher's geocosm, the chthonic waterways and springs nourished the earth and made it fertile.57

-The hydrological cycle may also be a metaphor of Pope's own poetic imagination conforming with the Neoplatonist principle of regeneration following destruction, symbolised by the sleeping nymph who allegorised the awakening of the life of the soul.
-Pope found the spring in the grotto.
+The hydrological cycle may also be a metaphor of Pope's own poetic imagination conforming with the Neoplatonist principle of regeneration following destruction, symbolised by the sleeping nymph who allegorised the awakening of the life of the soul.58 Pope found the spring in the grotto.
 For him it was the fountain of the deep, recalling the Castalian fountain, the origin of poetry on Mount Parnassus.
-Its pure water, or 'Castalian dews', as Pope's friends called it, flowed into the Thames, which Pope likened to both the river Meles at Smyrna and the river Mincius near Mantua, the birthplaces of Homer and Virgil respectively.
-With his material imagination, this watery purification process was equivalent to that which had inspired the greatest poetic imaginations of ancient Greece and Rome.
-His own perpetual rill might work to purify the morals of his country which, from his Tory Opposition point of view, had degenerated under the government of Robert Walpole during the early Hanoverian reign.
+Its pure water, or 'Castalian dews',59 as Pope's friends called it, flowed into the Thames, which Pope likened to both the river Meles at Smyrna and the river Mincius near Fig.4 Illustration in Athanasius Kircher, Mundus Subterraneus (Amsterdam, 1665), showing the underground source of rivers and springs from the sea.
+Public domain, via Wikipedia Commons, https://commons.wikimedia.org/wiki/File:Kircher Mundus_Subterraneus_origin_of_rivers.jpg [accessed 17.10.22].